ProjectIgnis/scrapiyard/docs/v1-nification.md

 Initial entries were given an `'under-construction'` tag to denote they have not been checked yet, and some required fields were given `'(To be added)'`.
-Before the repository is bumped to v1.0.0, all entries must have been manually checked to follow the [spec](/docs/specs).
+Before the repository is bumped to v1.0.0, all entries must have been manually checked.
 This means `'under-construction'` and `'(To be added)'` should be nowhere to be found in the repo.

 Functions and constants should be prioritized since they were the ones generated from the spreadsheet.